![]() |

 Energy and Commerce Committee plans Thursday to send letters to the association and Merck/Schering-Plough asking about their

 relationship, a spokeswoman for the committee said.
-A letter will also be sent to the American College of Cardiology, a much smaller group, which also receives drug industry money and
+A letter will also be sent to the Both organizations

 said Wednesday that the industry financing had nothing to do with their statements, which they said they issued in response